Frequently Asked Questions

-In the first 5 years after the changes, students viewed over 85 million pages of interactive instruction.
-Nearly 750,000 individuals had passed a Certification Test.
+In the first 6 years after the changes, students viewed over 105 million pages of interactive instruction.
+More than 900,000 individuals had passed a Certification Test.
 The most frequently viewed pages have been tutorial practice test questions with explanatory feedback on incorrect answers; tests themselves; feedback on types of mistakes on a test; test hints; and tutorial instruction.